Kzarama/React/README.md

 - onClick = for buttons
 - onSubmit = for forms

+## Hooks

+Allows that the functions have features that only have the classes like:

+- useState: for the manage of the states
+- useEffect: for subscribe the component to its life cycle
+- useReducer: execute an effect based in an action

+Also allows make a custom hooks, its have to be in the function and must start with the word 'use'

 ## React Router

 It's a tool that allows make Single Page Applications (SPA) easily